 Testing of any type is not a substitute for monitoring and paying attention to the onset and development of symptoms.
 You must stay home from University events and functions if you are experiencing potential symptoms of COVID-19.
 Read more about Brown’s policy on testing, masking, and isolation here.

-We are so pleased to host many of our Reunion Weekend events outdoors, and we hope you will join us for whichever events you feel comfortable attending during the weekend.
-If you decide not to attend, please email Reunion Headquarters at Reunions@brown.edu as soon as you know that you will not be able to keep your reservation.
+If you are no longer able to attend, please email Reunion Headquarters at Reunions@brown.edu as soon as you know that you will not be able to keep your reservation.
 We will do all that we can to see that you receive a refund following Reunion Weekend.
 However, if you have been included in a confirmed number at an event, we cannot guarantee a refund.
-We also invite anyone unable to join us on campus to participate in our virtual Reunion@Home activities all weekend long!

 The Brown University police dispatch emergency personnel and coordinate all emergency services.

 - For medical emergencies or urgent medical care, call +1 (401) 863-4111.